 My point of that story is, no matter what age, unless you are an athletic type, it is likely you feel you're carrying more than you want around you mid-section.
 Call it a spare tire, love handles, or just your gut, it causes women a lot of distress.
 If the upset is caused because it's seen as unhealthy then I can see why there is a cause for concern.
-If however, it is because other people comment or you feel peer pressure (yes even at our age), then I don't think we should get worked up about our tummies.
+If however, it's because other people comment or you feel peer pressure (yes even at our age), I don't think we need to get worked up about our tummies.

-If the thought of wearing shoes which show your swollen ankles fills you with dread, you are not alone.
-This is something I too deal with.
+If the thought of wearing feminine shoes that show your swollen ankles fills you with dread, you are not alone.
+I have this problem as well.
 With long formal wear, be it trousers or a dress, your large ankles are covered.
-However, if you choose to wear a shorter dress, then more care needs to be taken.
+Opting to wear a shorter skirt will require more thought about your shoes.
 For me, shoes with straps seem to accentuate the problem.
 My favorite pair of dress shoes is a kitten heel pump.
-They are low enough to be comfortable but the pointed toe helps draw the eye away from the ankle.
+They are low enough to be comfortable, but the pointed toe draws the eye away from the ankle.

-If you know you will be standing, walking or dancing opt for shoes which are comfortable.
-High heels, unless you are accustomed to them, should really be called sitting shoes.
+If you are standing, walking, or dancing, opt for comfortable shoes.
+High heels, unless you are accustomed to them, should be called sitting shoes.

 Wide Hips, Saddle Bags, And Large Legs

-When I think of how many hours are spent looking in a mirror and the worry this causes to women, I almost want to cry.
-Sisters listen to me, this is your shape and has been the form that artists have chosen to paint through the whole renaissance period.
-You know the types of paintings I'm referring to, the Rubenesque women who are plump and sensuously draped over a chaise lounge, arms and legs akimbo.
-They are adorned with nothing more than a wisp of burgundy fabric and long wavy locks of auburn hair.
-You have a wonderful womanly shape.
+When I think of the needless hours spent looking in a mirror and the worry this causes to women, I almost want to cry.
+Sisters, listen to me; this is your shape and has been the form artists have chosen to paint through the whole Renaissance period.
+You know the types of paintings I'm referring to, the Rubenesque women who are plump and sensuously draped over a chaise lounge, arms and legs akimbo—adorned with nothing more than a wisp of burgundy fabric and long wavy locks of auburn hair.
+You have an incredible womanly shape.

 Believe it or not, the current medical research says carrying weight around the hips, as in a pear shape, is healthier than extra weight around the belly.

 The key to finding something ideal for a formal event is, buy the correct size.
-I know this sounds crazy but I have seen women with large hips try and squeeze into a smaller size thinking it makes them look smaller, in fact, this has the opposite effect.
-Correct fitting clothing makes you look better and feel better and when that happens you enjoy yourself more.
+I know this sounds crazy, but I have seen women with large hips try and squeeze into a smaller size, thinking it makes them look smaller.
+Correct fitting clothing makes you look better and feel better, and when that happens, you enjoy yourself more.

-If your girls are letting the side down, when it comes to dressing up, don't worry, this problem is easy to fix without resulting to drastic measures.
+If you feel your girls are letting the side down when it comes to dressing up, don't worry, this problem is easy to fix without resulting to drastic measures.
 Correct fitting corsetry is a must have to make you feel comfortable in any formal wear.